google/applied-machine-learning-intensive/v2/06_other_models/04_knn/slides.md

 ---

 # K Nearest Neighbors (KNN)

-One of the simplest **supervised** machine learning algorithms, used mostly for classification.
+One of the simplest **supervised** machine learning algorithms, used mostly for classification

 [Note: We can also use KNN for regression (example in Colab)]

 <!--
 KNN is one of the simplest supervised machine learning algorithms.
-It is mostly used for classification (which we'll talk about in this lecture), but it can also be used for regression (example in Colab).
+It is mostly used for classification, which we'll talk about in this lecture.
+It can also be used for regression, an example of which can be found in this unit's Colab.
 -->

 ---

-# Example: classify as red or white wine
+# Example: Classify as Red or White Wine

 ![center](res/KNN02.png)

 <!--
 Let's say we have information about a particular wine's sulphur dioxide and chloride content, and we want to be able to say whether the wine is red or white.
 Let's approach this problem using KNN.

 Consider this graph of sulphur dioxide vs. chloride.
 Think of the colored dots as our training set.
-It is labeled, so we know whether each wine in the training set is actually red or white and the data points are colored accordingly.
+It is labeled, so we know whether each wine in the training set is actually red or white, and the data points are colored accordingly.

 Assume we have a new wine for which we know the sulphur dioxide and chloride content (colored in grey).
 We want to know if it is red or white.

 The hyperparameter K denotes how many "neighbors" we should look at.
-In this example, assume K = 3.
-So we will look at the 3 nearest neighbors of the grey dot.
+In this example, assume K=3.
+So we will look at the three nearest neighbors of the grey dot.

 Image Details:
 * [KNN02.png](http://www.google.com): Copyright Google